Los Frikis (film): Production

 The film is written and directed by Tyler Nilson and Michael Schwartz, who previously directed The Peanut Butter Falcon (2019).
-New Slate finances the film with Schwartz and Nilson as producers alongside Phil Lord and Christopher Miller, as well as Rebecca Tomlinson for Lord Miller.
+New Slate financed the film, with Schwartz and Nilson as producers alongside Phil Lord and Christopher Miller, as well as Rebecca Tomlinson for Lord Miller.
 Adria Arjona is an executive producer and a member of the cast as sanatorium caregiver, Maria, alongside Héctor Medina and Eros de la Puente as brothers Paco and Gustavo.

-Beyond Puerto Rican born Adria Arjona, the cast is made up entirely of native Cubans, in order to facilitate authenticity.
+Beyond Puerto Rican-born Adria Arjona, the cast was made up entirely of native Cubans, in order to facilitate authenticity.
 Writer/director Schwartz learned to become an effective Spanish speaker to aid and authenticate script development as well as communication with the cast and crew.
 The filmmakers encouraged actors to give feedback and improvise to facilitate accuracy in the film's depiction of Cuban culture.
 The production used historical objects and materials instead of replicas where possible and constructed period accurate sets.

-Principal photography took place in Dominican Republic.
+Principal photography took place in the Dominican Republic.
 The work of Los Frikis cinematographer Santiago Gonzalez has been recognized by IndieWire as "some of the best of 2024".

 Film editing was done by Jon Otazua, who received the 2024 Woodstock Film Festival's Best Narrative Editing Award for his work on Los Frikis.

-The soundtrack by Steven Price includes musical artists who influenced the real world Los Frikis, the Cuban punk subculture for which the movie is named, including The Rolling Stones and Nirvana.
+The soundtrack by Steven Price includes musical artists who influenced the real-world Los Frikis, the Cuban punk subculture for which the movie is named, including The Rolling Stones and Nirvana.